 When we rang in the new year in January 2020, nobody expected that the entire world would soon be battling a pandemic.
 By March, however, it was clear that the situation wasn’t going to get better.
-It wasn’t just our health and safety that was compromised.
+It wasn’t just our health and safety that were compromised.
 Many of us lost our jobs, too.
 Suddenly, our next mortgage payment—for some, their next meal—was in danger.
-Everyone was caught off guard—those with no savings, life insurance, or any form of health plan even more so.
+Everyone was caught off guard—those with no savings, life insurance, or any form of a health plan even more so.
 Having lived through the worst of 2020, we’re hopefully better equipped to face what 2021 has in store for us.

 Holding people accountable is important.

 In the middle of the year, the entire nation was rocked by a scandal involving PhilHealth.
 Employees and employers alike are required to contribute to PhilHealth monthly, and in turn, the government agency provided universal health care to Filipinos.
 However, the exposure of a barrage of alleged malpractices within the agency has broken that trust.
 While the issue is far from resolved, the people’s demands for justice helped a lot in keeping it at the forefront of the news, and a top priority for our lawmakers.
 This shows us that staying passive will get us nowhere—whether it’s demanding that a government agency take responsibility for their actions or telling your friend to pay up on that loan.